Social Care Networks (SCN)

 Forward Leading IPA Allegany, Cayuga, Chemung, Genesee, Livingston,Monroe, Ontario, Orleans, Schuyler, Seneca, Steuben, Wayne, Wyoming, Yates

-Health and Welfare Council of Long Island Nassau, Suffolk
+Health Equity Alliance of Long Island Nassau, Suffolk

 Healthy Alliance Foundation Inc.